TissueImageAnalytics/cerberus/README.md

 Before initialising training, ensure patches are appropriately extracted using `extract_patches.py`.
 This is only applicable for our segmentation tasks (gland, lumen and nucleus segmentation).

 Cerberus uses input patches of size of 448x448 for segmentation.
 For this, we extract a patches double the size (996x996) [set by `win_size` in the script] and then perform a central crop after augmentation. `step_size` determines the stride used during patch extraction.
 We use 448 for gland/lumen segmentation tasks and 224 for the nucleus segmentation task.
 All other information, including the image paths, annotation file extension and fold information (`split_info`) should be populated in `dataset.yml`.
+The script also converts data for patch classification into the appropriate format.

+We have provided a sample dataset to help with data curation and MTL debugging.
+Here, data from the `original_data` folder is converted into data in the `patches` folder for training.
+Download the sample data at [this webpage](https://warwick.ac.uk/fac/cross_fac/tia/software/cerberus/).

 Upon extracting patches, it's time to unleash training.
 For this, modify the command line arugments in `run.py` enter `python run.py -h` for a full description.